BigWigsMods/packager/README.md

 in bug report line numbers not matching the source code.
 The typical usage is at the end of Lua files surrounding debugging functions and other code that end users should never see or execute.

+All keywords except `do-not-package` can be prefixed with `non-` to inverse the logic.
+When doing this, the keywords should start and end a **block comment** as shown below.

 ### In Lua files